IvanSkripnikov/shop-service/README.md

 ## Overview

-This repository is a template for a Todo application in the Golang that can run on any platform as long as Docker is running.
+This repository is a main service of loyalty system appliaction.

 ## Endpoints